Landscape of R packages for eXplainable Artificial Intelligence

 \subsection{Time of operation}

 The time of operation is an important aspect of software and varies between different XAI packages.
 Some explanations are generated in near real-time, while others take a long time to produce results.
 In Table~\ref{tab:benchmark}, we have an overview of computation time for different XAI packages.
 We performed this benchmark to enhance the comparison of R packages.
 The benchmark was performed on a standard laptop used for everyday work.
 We computed the time of evaluation of each chunk from Markdown files linked in Section~\ref{sec:gallery}.

 Wherever it was possible, we tried to be consistent with the parameters of functions from different packages.
-For example, the number of samples for Shapley-based methods $= 50$.
+For example, the number of samples for Shapley-based method $= 50$.
 However, given that markdowns contain only sample codes, the default parameters between functions in different packages may cause differences in code evaluation times.
-Therefore, the benchmark should not be considered the final comparison of the speed of the packages, but rather support in developing an~intuition for the overall performance time.
+Therefore, the benchmark should not be considered the final comparison of the speed of the packages, but rather the support in developing an~intuition for the overall performance time.